jhinmainksta/drone/docs/en/educational_contests.md

 ## 1. Contest for the best educational lecture {#lecture}

-The Copter Express company organizes a contest for the best educational lecture with COEX Clover 4 quadcopter kit application.
+The Copter Express company organizes a contest for the best educational lecture with COEX Drone 4 quadcopter kit application.

 The main goal of the contest is aerial robotics popularization  and community development.

 ### Lecture requirements

 * The topic of the lecture is of free choice.
-Programmable quadcopter kit COEX Clover 4 and/or The Clover simulation environment should be used as the main tool in the lecture.
+Programmable quadcopter kit COEX Drone 4 and/or The Drone simulation environment should be used as the main tool in the lecture.
-  > **Note** *The version of COEX Clover is not earlier than [version 4](https://clover.coex.tech/en/assemble_4.html).
-The virtual machine image is not earlier than [version 1.0](https://github.com/CopterExpress/clover_vm/releases/tag/v1.0).
+  > **Note** *The version of COEX Drone is not earlier than [version 4](https://drone.coex.tech/en/assemble_4.html).
+The virtual machine image is not earlier than [version 1.0](https://github.com/CopterExpress/drone_vm/releases/tag/v1.0).
 * The video is uploaded on YouTube or another public platform and is public accessible.
 * The language of the lecture is any.
 The video contains subtitles in English in case the language is made neither of English nor Russian.
 * The duration of the lecture is limited from 15 min. to 3 hours.